 Combine the blue cheese, cheddar cheese, and parsley flakes.
 Mound equally on top of 4 patties.
 Top with remaining 4 patties pressing edges together to create a seal.

-Heat the oil in large skillet on medium-high heat.
+Place patties on pre-heated grill.
+Alternatively, heat the oil in large skillet on medium-high heat.
 Cook the patties about 4 minutes, then gently turn over and cook an additional 4-5 minutes or until burgers are no longer pink.
 Remove from heat and top each patty with 2 TBSP pimento cheese.
 Serve on hamburger bun with lettuce & tomato, if desired.

 Here are some other recipes you may like.
 By the way, the chocolate chess pie recipe is super crazy good.